chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/5a7847ec-4433-4569-9ff7-34d5c328d962)

 ## Total Cases vs. Total Deaths in Nigeria
-- The initial reported Covid-19 death in Nigeria occurred on 23rd March 2020 when there were 40 confirmed cases.
-By 30th April 2021, Nigeria had a total of 165,110 confirmed cases and 2,063 deaths, giving a death rate of approximately 1.25%.
-This indicates that out of every 100 people infected with Covid-19 in Nigeria, roughly 1.25 succumbed to the virus.
+* The first reported COVID-19 death in Nigeria occurred on 23rd March 2020, when there were just 40 confirmed cases.
+By 30th April 2021, the country had recorded 165,110 confirmed cases and 2,063 deaths, giving    a death rate of approximately 1.25%—meaning that out of every 100 infected people, about 1.25 did not survive.

-- Findings: Nigeria had a relatively lower death rate compared to the global average, which hovered around 2%.
-This lower death rate could be attributed to several factors including a younger population or less severe strains of the virus during this period.
+* Findings: Nigeria’s death rate (~1.25%) was lower than the global average (~2%), which may be attributed to factors such as a younger population or the presence of less severe virus strains during this period.

 ## Total Cases vs Population
 ```SQL
 -- Shows what percentage of population infected with Covid